atodorov/atodorov.github.com/source/_posts/2013-01-31-click-tracking-without-mailchimp.markdown

 A pretty common approach when sending huge volumes of email is to use an external service, such as MailChimp.
-This is one of many email marketting services which comes with a lot of features.
+This is one of many email marketing services which comes with a lot of features.
 The most important to me was analytics and reports.

 The downside is that MailChimp (and I guess others) use HTML formatted emails